 The key to knowing what signs to look for is in understanding the basics of how your thyroid works.
 Your thyroid releases two main hormones: thyroxine (T4) and triiodothyronine (T3).
 Both T4 and T3 are messengers that slow or speed up your body’s usual processes.
 Too little of these hormones causes your body to slow down — that’s called hypothyroidism.
 Too much of these hormones causes things to speed up — that’s hyperthyroidism.
 You can remember which is which by remembering that hyperthyroidism can make you feel hyper — quick, jumpy, with a racing heartbeat.

 Even though every human being on the planet has a thyroid, few people really know how to take care of it when something is wrong.
 There are certain lifestyle changes, eating habits, and remedies used to keep hormone levels balanced and stave off those awkward and distressing symptoms.
-But to treat a disrupted thyroid, you first have to catch it — here are 12 symptoms you should get yours checked.
+But to treat a thyroid issue, you first have to catch it — here are 12 symptoms you should get yours checked.